rohithmenon/carnd/traffic_sign_classifier/report.md

 # Project Report: Traffic Sign Recognition

 Objective of the project is to demonstrate the use of deep learning, in particular the use of convolutional neural networks for the task of classifying German traffic signs.
 Deep learning has been pretty successfully used in recent years to get state of the art performance on image classification tasks (most recently capsule networks from Hinton et al).
-The rest of the document is organized into:
+The rest of the document is organized as:

 1. [Problem setup](#problem_setup)
 2. [Data exploration](#data_exploration)